 Lecturer at Macquarie University and the Australian Astronomical Observatory in Sydney, Australia

-My research seeks to improve our understanding of how galaxies form and evolve through cosmic times.
-Galaxies are made up of observable objects (e.g. stars, dust, life?), so they provide an important way to understand the Universe we live in.
+My research aims to improve our understanding of how galaxies form and evolve through cosmic times.
+Galaxies host all the really interesting things about the universe (e.g. stars, dust, life), so their study can tell us a lot about the universe we live in.

 Below are sections of Subaru/Suprime-cam mosaics I've made